The Best Fluffy Pancakes recipe you will fall in love with. Full of tips and tricks to help you make the best pancakes.

 Yes — raw diets can alter the gut microbiome of dogs, but results vary.
 Some studies show short-term microbial shifts, including increases in beneficial bacteria, digestive enzyme activity, and intestinal flora diversity, while long-term outcomes remain inconsistent.
 Potential effects include digestive health improvements, immune system support, and nutrient absorption changes.
 To evaluate these outcomes, experts recommend clinical monitoring, dietary stabilization, and more longitudinal studies.
 Incorporating probiotics, prebiotics, and focusing on microbiota balance can guide evidence-based feeding strategies that promote long-term canine digestive health.

-Can Neighborhood Wildlife Be Attracted by Raw Diet Storage Odors?
+Can Neighborhood Wildlife Be Attracted

 Yes — raw food odors can attract wildlife, pests, and scavengers such as raccoons, rodents, stray cats, foxes, or even insects.
 This increases risks of property damage, disease transmission, urban pest infestations, and biohazard exposure.
 To minimize attraction, store food in airtight containers, keep it refrigerated or frozen, and clean preparation areas promptly.
 Effective odor control, sanitation practices, and waste disposal not only prevent unwanted visitors but also protect pets from secondary infections and reduce public health risks.